 This question is so important.
-Some people say you should have $1,000 for your starter emergency fund but I recommend 3-6 months of expenses.
+Some people say you should have $1,000 for your starter emergency fund but I recommend starting with 1-3 months of expenses.
 This way if you lose your job or have a crazy medical bill you will not go into debt.
 Choose an amount that reduces your anxiety and works for you.
 If you do not have an emergency fund, the most important thing is to just start.
 Even if you can only save $20/week do it.
 It can really come in handy (especially if you have a year of car trouble like me).
 If you already have your emergency fund, that is great!
 Make sure it stays funded this next year.

 4. Am I Saving Enough for Retirement?

 There are many websites and statistics you can google to see if you are saving enough for retirement.
 You should be putting in enough to at least get your company match.
 It is free money.
 Compound interest is a wonderful thing.
 You don’t want to delay saving for retirement.
 I recommend starting with your 401k if your company offers a match (definitely contribute up to the match).

 If you haven’t revisited your bills in a while then you definitely need to ask yourself this question.
 I recently got a better deal on my Sirius XM bill and also decreased my car insurance.
 You should be reviewing your bills at least once a year to see if you need all of your subscriptions and if you can get better rates.
 I finally found success negotiating with Spectrum Internet this year so don’t give up if you get a no the first time.

 6. Where Do I Want to Be Financially in One Year?